boddenberg-it/croni/README.md

 echo "foobar"
 ```

-Additionally, you can create a 'scripts' or any other folder next to jobs and call scripts within and pass arguments as follows:
+Additionally, creating a folder e.g. 'scripts' will allow you to call scripts within this folder and pass arguments as follows:
 ```
 #!/bin/sh
 croni="0 * * * *"

 $base/scripts/example_script.sh "foo" "bar"
 ```
 > The 'initialised' branch holds the test suite.
 It should give a good overview.

 <br>